 Do we know what Christmas 2020 will be like?
-As COVID restrictions are frequently changing and alarming local lockdown rules have been announced, we need to be ready to spend Christmas indoors.
+Since COVID restrictions change often and alarming local lockdown rules have been announced, we should be ready to stay inside for Christmas.

 Stage a photo shoot at home

 Many American families prepare a unique family greeting that captures the year’s best photo(s).
 In the UK, however, a lot of us still wander around the aisle of the local Tesco, Sainsbury’ or Marks’ until mid-December to buy packs of seasonal greeting cards.